 In the UK, for over 25s, as of 2018 the national living wage (NLW) is £7.83 hour.
 You can use commission to make up the total of that amount.

-The result is these types of jobs are legal.
+The result of this is that commission-only jobs are legal.
 However, you will have to respect the NMW and NLW laws and ensure your staff members receive this amount.

 Need help with commission at work?

 Still wondering how to pay your staff members sales commission?
-Get in touch with us today so we can make sure you pay your employees fairly: 0800 028 2420.
+Get in touch with us today so we can make sure you pay your employees fairly on 0800 028 2420